-Inventories are measured at cost, adjusted when applicable for any loss of service potential.
-The cost of inventories is based on the specific identification of their individual costs.
+of inventories is based on the specific identification of their individual costs.

-Annual Financial Report 30 June 2023 | Mission Australia and its controlled entities
+Annual Financial Report 30 June 2024 | Mission Australia and its controlled entities

 Our financing and capital structure

 This section provides information relating to the Group's capital structure and its exposure to financial risk, how they affect the Group's financial position and performance and how the risks are managed.